utlib/VisualCollation/README.md

 #### Building

-Before building the app, edit line 3 in `viscoll-app/src/store/axiosConfig.js` to contain the correct root endpoint of the VisColl API:
+Before building the app, edit line 3 in `viscoll-app/src/store/axiosConfig.js` to contain the correct root endpoint of the VisCodex API:

 ```Javascript
 export let API_URL = '/api';